mhood76/mhood76/README.md

 - 👋 Hi, I’m @mhood76
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, and maybe some Node.js

 <!---
 mhood76/mhood76 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.